ayanacharyya/WorkshopExample/doc/index.rst

 Welcome to some_module's documentation!
 =======================================
+This documentation was initially made by samreay but modified by me for testing purposes.

 I made this little project so people could easily fork, update the name and author, enable a few web hooks, and have a project which had well defined testing, documentation,